A Capella Singing Group Workshop Series

 Yale Center for British Art

-The Yale Center for British Art houses the largest and most comprehensive collection of British art outside the United Kingdom in a landmark building designed by Louis Kahn.
-The YCBA has a rich array of exhibitions and educational programs, as well as fellowships and academic resources, including a reference library and study room for examining works on paper in the collection.
-The museum is open to the public and admission and all programming is free.
-The Yale Center for British Art encourages families and children of all ages to explore the collections.
+The Yale Center for British Art (YCBA) houses the largest and most comprehensive collection of British art outside the United Kingdom in a landmark building designed by Louis Kahn.
+YCBA has a rich array of exhibitions and educational programs, as well as fellowships and academic resources, including a reference library and study room for examining works on paper in the collection.
+The museum is open to the public, and admission and all programming is free.
+YCBA encourages families and children of all ages to explore the collections.

-Yale Center for British Art Exploring Artism program
+Yale Center for British Art Exploring Artism Program

 Exploring Artism is the center’s free monthly program for families with children ages 5–12 who are on the autism spectrum.
 Participants look at artwork in the museum’s galleries and participate in a hand’s-on activity in a museum classroom.
 A quiet room is available throughout the session with blankets and sensory toys.
 All family members are welcome.